Casco-Bay-Studios/SpaceVision3000/README.md

 What does it do?

 In a nutshell, SV3K displays data and imagery from various sources.
 You can click thru the data screens with the NEXT button, and display metadata with the PREV button.
+In order the screens show:

-Astronomy PIcture of the Day (NASA)
+-Astronomy PIcture of the Day (NASA)
-The next 3 rocket launches worldwide (thespacedevs.com) The most recent exoplanets discovered (NASA)
+-The next 3 rocket launches worldwide (thespacedevs.com) -The most recent exoplanets discovered (NASA)
-The earth from space, single view and multi-view (NASA) Different views of the sun (NASA)
+-The earth from space, single view and multi-view (NASA) -Different views of the sun (NASA)

 It also has 2 different screensavers after 10 minutes of inactivity, a blackhole moving thru the void, and a starfall that dissolves the current screen.